srikanthboppudi/SkyWings/README.md

 # SkyWings using Android
-### Finalized project proposal is Sky Wings which is an flight booking APPlication
+### Finalized project proposal is Sky Wings which is an flight booking Application
-### risky components
+### Risky components
 - currently we doesnot use outside API
-- Currently we are not using any functionality such as maps ,  media etc. but in the future we might use database Services such as SQL or NOSQL
+- Currently we are not using any functionality such as maps ,  media etc. but in the future we might use database Services such as SQL or NOSQL.